RUN 4 BEN - TAKE ON THE HALF4HEARTS

-As the Cardiff Half Marathon is scheduled to go ahead on 3rd October 2021.
+The Cardiff Half Marathon is scheduled to go ahead on 3rd October 2021.
 However, it has unfortunately been cancelled because of social restirictions.
-Calon Heart would love for as many people as possible to take part in their own run this October in memory of Ben McDonald who tragically lost his life at the finish line of after competing in the Cardiff Half Marathon in October 2018, he Was just 25 years old.
+Calon Heart would love for as many people as possible to take part in their own run this October in memory of Ben McDonald.
+Ben tragically lost his life at the finish line of after competing in the Cardiff Half Marathon in October 2018, when he was just 25 years old.

 Signing up to be a part of Half4Hearts